jakekelly44/mern-search-engine/README.md

-# React Portfolio
+# MERN Book Serch Engine

 ## Description

 This is a project which was developed for the University of Arizona Coding Bootcamp course.
-The application contained within is a personal portfolio website built with Create React.
+The application contained within is a search engine utilizing the MERN technology stack.

 ## Table of Contents